KaiNorberg/PatchworkOS/README.md

 ### Launching Components

-Any process can launch a component using the `comp_launch()` function from libstd.
+Any process can launch a component using the `comp_launch()` function from libc.
 This function will construct a new root file descriptor for the component, with all the directories and files within the components directory and any dependencies directories, being concatenated via concatfs into a set of standard directories such as `/bin`, `/lib`, etc. and with any additional files specified via the capabilities being bound to the expected locations.

 Let's take the component described above as an example.
-The libstd component provides a `lib/libstd.so` file and let's also say that libother provides a `lib/libother.so` file.
-In this case, the launched process would then find both `libstd.so` and `libother.so` in `/lib`.
+The libc component provides a `lib/libc.so` file and let's also say that libother provides a `lib/libother.so` file.
+In this case, the launched process would then find both `libc.so` and `libother.so` in `/lib`.
 It would also be able to access see the `/dev/fb/`, `/dev/kbd`, as those were specified directly.

 The `comp_launch()` function will automatically handle versioning via Minimum Version Selection inspired by GO, this means that the system will always choose the lowest possible version of components that satisfies all dependencies.
 Meaning that the version specified in a manifest might not be the version that's loaded, instead the version specified is the minimum version.